OffsetMods538/Loot-Table-Modifier/docs/src/content/docs/getting_started.md

     implementation "top.offsetmonkey538.loottablemodifier:loot-table-modifier:VERSION_HERE"
 }
 ```
 Make sure to replace `VERSION_HERE` with the actual version you want to use!
+See my maven page [here](https://maven.offsetmonkey538.top/#/releases/top/offsetmonkey538/loottablemodifier/loot-table-modifier) for all available versions and their javadocs.

 Also add this to your `fabric.mod.json` file:
 ```json {"      This matches the major version of 2":3-4}